andrew-blomquist-6/todomvc/README.md

 Execute `npm start` to run the graphQL server.
 You can go to `http://localhost:8080/graphql` to see a nice little interface for testing queries and mutations.

+E2E Tests won't work until we can figure out a way to properly mock graphQL requests.
+Alternatively, you could run the graphQL server for the tests, but that doesn't quite fit the spirit of e2e testing.